issac-in/javascript-basics/07-dom-manipulation-and-events/README.md

 ## Notes
 - The difference between a "nodelist" and an "array of nodes", is that even though a "nodelist" looks like an array, and somewhat acts like an array, several array methods are missing from nodelists.
 If needed though, you can convert the nodelist into an array, apparently via Array.from() or with the spread operator.
+- Keep in mind that JavaScript *does not* alter your HTML, but the DOM - your HTML file will look the same, but the JavaScript changes what the browser renders.

 ## Knowledge Check
 > What is the DOM?